richtertoralf/OBSinTheCloud/README.md

 **

 ## GUI installieren ##
+NOTE: OpenGL 3.3 or later is required to use OBS Studio on Linux.
+You can check what version of OpenGL is supported by your system by typing glxinfo | grep "OpenGL" on Terminal.

 Jetzt fehlt noch die komplette GUI, also der Windowmanager, der Displaymanager und die Desktop-Umgebung sowie ein Tool für den Fernzugriff (X11vnc).